kleverson-c/darkj-theme/README.md

-# DarkJ-Theme
+# Darkula-J Theme
-Simple VSCode theme that mimicks a personal variation of Darcula theme for IntelliJ.
+Simple VSCode theme that is a personal variation of Darcula theme for IntelliJ.